Passover is one of the most anticipated and celebrated holidays in Jewish culture, but check out these lesser-known Passover facts!

 Passover Fact #8: WORLD’S LARGEST PASSOVER SEDER

 Why?
 Because hundreds of Israelis travel to India each year after their army service as a means of celebrating.
-But they still choose to keep the Passover in Asia!
+And even there, they still choose to keep the Passover!

 Passover Fact #9: SPECIAL GUEST